Hugoberry/vertipaq-optimizer/README.md

 4. Repeat for each sub-bucket until no improvement is possible
 5. Return the optimized row ordering

-This is the same algorithm used by Microsoft's VertiPaq engine, reverse-engineered from Analysis Services binary.
+This is the same algorithm used by Microsoft's VertiPaq engine.

 ## 🔬 Research Background